namtvit07/pushpop/README.md

 end
 ```

+The name of this job is 'print job'.
+It runs every 5 minutes and it has 1 step.

 Inside of a `job` configuration block, steps are added by using the `step` method.
 They can also be
 added by using a method registered by a plugin, like `keen` or `twilio`.
-For more information, see [Plugin Documentation](#plugin-documentation).
+For more information on plugins see [Plugin Documentation](#plugin-documentation).

-The frequency of the job is set via the `every` method.
-This is basically a passthrough to Clockwork.
-Here are some cool things you can do with regard to scheduling:
+The frequency of the job's execution is set via the `every` method.
+This is basically a passthrough to the [Clockwork](https://github.com/tomykaira/clockwork) long-running process scheduler.
+Here are some cool things you can do with regard to setting times and days:

 ``` ruby
 every 5.seconds